kishandata23/kishandata23/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; Hello everyone, I'm 2021 pass out graduate with BTech in ECE.
-Love to code  , exploring [Data Science](https://kishandata23.github.io/Data-Science/) these days.
+Love to code  , exploring tech which are in demand these days.
 I enjoy collaborating with people on works of similar interest.

-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Machine learning, Data Science and Cloud ☁️.\
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence
 ✍️ &nbsp;Apart from technical interests, I like watching movies, playing Chess and badminton and started to build habit to read novel and books. \
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions regarding Data Science.\
 ⚡ &nbsp;Fun fact: i enjoy LEARN-UNLEARN-RELEARN.\